BKK - TYO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Bangkok Suvarnabhumi Airport to Tokyo costs $257 on the route between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Narita Airport (NRT).
-Over the past month, this route was, on average, 28% cheaper than other Bangkok Suvarnabhumi Airport-Tokyo routes.
-It is also the most popular route.
+The absolute cheapest return flight from Bangkok Suvarnabhumi Airport to Tokyo costs $344 on the route between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Narita Airport (NRT).
+However, over the past month, flights between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Haneda Airport (HND) were, on average, 19% cheaper than other Bangkok Suvarnabhumi Airport-Tokyo routes.
+The most popular route is between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Narita Airport (NRT).

 What’s the cheapest day of the week to fly from Bangkok to Tokyo?